connar/connar.github.io/content/posts/dll-hijacking-journey.md

 >
 > The output lists the protected core DLLs, and `VCRUNTIME140` is not among them, which is exactly why it's resolved through the search order and is therefore sideloadable.

-A good stand-in, then, for `ScoreFeedbackTool.exe`.

-## 4. Watching it load: Process Monitor
+## 4. Watching it load via Process Monitor

-To see whether `LICLUA.EXE` would look in its own folder for a DLL before falling back to `System32`, I copied it alone into a clean directory (`Desktop\test-liclua`), no dependencies alongside it, and watched it under [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon).
+To see whether `LICLUA.EXE` would look in its own folder for a DLL before falling back to `System32`, you can either copy it to a different directory or simply investigate directly from where it is.
+I navigated to the directory it lived at on my machine and watched it under [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon).

 I applied these filters: